Correlation Between Jfrog and Automatic Data

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Jfrog are ranked lower than 11 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly weak basic indicators, Jfrog reported solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Jfrog are ranked lower than 5 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly weak basic indicators, Jfrog may actually be approaching a critical reversion point that can send shares even higher in April 2025.

 Automatic Data Processing